The thing I find truly fascinating about visual branding is the layers of meaning that can be brought into the design work.

 If possible, we’re looking for something that works on more than one level, but you can always combine symbols together or weave meanings into other parts of your brand identity.

-Tips for how to start creating your symbolic branding
+Tips for how to start creating symbolism in your design

 - You can start by noting down any imagery, things, symbols that you’re drawn to.
 You need to love the imagery you’re using in your branding as well as it holding meaning.